ValokAsura/WindowerAddons/QuickTrade/readme.md

 * Wildskeeper Reive JSE Capes: Trade with an A.M.A.N.
 Reclaimer to trade a single cape, or trade with Makel-Pakel in the Celennia Memorial Library to trade 3 of the same cape.
 	* Currently set to NOT skip dialogue when trading JSE capes.
 Make sure your inventory does not have any capes that you want to keep.
 * Pellucid, Fern, and Taupe Stones: Trade with Oseem in Norg.
+* Ancient Beastcoins: Trade with Sagheera in Port Jeuno.

 * TESTED-ISH - Geas Fete: Trade with Affi, Dremi, or Shiftrix in the Escha zones and Reisenjima to speed up your aquisition of NM pop items.
 	* Not currently supported: